GraniusZ/GraniusZ/README.md

     <b>Welcome to my page!</b><br><br>
     <i>
         I'm Ihor.<br>
-        As a Junior Front-End developer, I create websites and web applications.<br>
+        As a Front-End developer, I create websites and web applications.<br>
         Open to collaborating on interesting and innovative projects.<br>
     </i><br>
 </p>